-The Company had exclusive U.S. marketing rights to Voltaren® Gel through June 30, 2016 pursuant to a License and Supply Agreement entered into in 2008 with and among Novartis AG and Novartis Consumer Health, Inc. Effective March 1, 2015, Novartis Consumer Health, Inc. assigned the 2008 Voltaren® Gel Agreement to its affiliate, Sandoz, Inc. On December 11, 2015, the Company, Novartis AG and Sandoz entered into a new License and Supply Agreement, the 2015 Voltaren® Gel Agreement, whereby the Company licensed exclusive U.S. marketing and license rights to commercialize Voltaren® Gel and the exclusive right to launch an authorized generic of Voltaren® Gel, effective July 1, 2016.
-Pursuant to the 2015 Voltaren® Gel Agreement, the former 2008 Voltaren® Gel Agreement expired on June 30, 2016 in accordance with its terms.
-The 2015 Voltaren® Gel Agreement became effective on July 1, 2016 and is accounted for as a business combination as of the effective date.
+The Company had exclusive U.S. marketing rights to Voltaren[®] Gel through June 30, 2016 pursuant to a License and Supply Agreement entered into in 2008 with and among Novartis AG and Novartis Consumer Health, Inc. Effective March 1, 2015, Novartis Consumer Health, Inc. assigned the 2008 Voltaren[®] Gel Agreement to its affiliate, Sandoz, Inc. On December 11, 2015, the Company, Novartis AG and Sandoz entered into a new License and Supply Agreement, the 2015 Voltaren[®] Gel Agreement, whereby the Company licensed exclusive U.S. marketing and license rights to commercialize Voltaren[®] Gel and the exclusive right to launch an authorized generic of Voltaren[®] Gel, effective July 1, 2016.
+Pursuant to the 2015 Voltaren[®] Gel Agreement, the former 2008 Voltaren[®] Gel Agreement expired on June 30, 2016 in accordance with its terms.
+The 2015 Voltaren[®] Gel Agreement became effective on July 1, 2016 and is accounted for as a business combination as of the effective date.
 Refer to Note 5.
 Acquisitions for further information.
-The initial term of the 2015 Voltaren® Gel Agreement will expire on June 30, 2023 with an automatic extension of the term for one year thereafter unless a written notice of non-extension is provided at least six months in advance of termination.
-Voltaren® Gel royalties incurred during the six months ended June 30, 2016 and the years ended December 31, 2015 and 2014 were \$11.9 million, \$30.0 million and \$30.0 million, respectively.
-Any payments related to the period after July 1, 2016, the effective date of the 2015 Voltaren® Gel Agreement, are recorded against the contingent consideration liability and changes in fair value are recorded in earnings (Refer to Note 7.
+The initial term of the 2015 Voltaren[®] Gel Agreement will expire on June 30, 2023 with an automatic extension of the term for one year thereafter unless a written notice of non-extension is provided at least six months in advance of termination.
+Voltaren[®] Gel royalties incurred during the six months ended June 30, 2016 and the years ended December 31, 2015 Voltaren[®] Gel Agreement, are recorded against the contingent consideration liability and changes in fair value are recorded in earnings (Refer to Note 7.
 Fair Value Measurements for further information).

-Under the 2008 Voltaren® Gel Agreement, which was effective through June 30, 2016, the Company agreed (i) to make certain guaranteed minimum annual royalty payments beginning in the fourth year of the 2008 Voltaren® Gel Agreement (2008 Guaranteed Minimum Annual Royalty Payment), (ii) to expend a minimum amount of annual advertising and promotional expenses (A&P Expenditures) on the commercialization of Voltaren® Gel and (iii) to perform a minimum number of face-to-face discussions with physicians and other health care practitioners (Details), each subject to certain limitations set forth in the 2008 Voltaren® Gel Agreement, including the requirement that a third party generic equivalent product not be launched.
-Under the 2015 Voltaren® Gel Agreement, the Company agreed to make certain guaranteed minimum annual royalty payments (2015 Guaranteed Minimum Annual Royalty Payment) subject to certain limitations set forth in the 2015 Voltaren® Gel Agreement, including the requirement that a third party generic equivalent product is not launched.
-In March 2016, Amneal Pharmaceuticals LLC (Amneal) launched a generic equivalent of Voltaren® Gel and, therefore, the Company's obligations to make the 2008 Guaranteed Minimum Annual Royalty Payment, to expend A&P Expenditures and to perform Details for the remainder of the term of the 2008 Voltaren® Gel Agreement terminated as of the date of the launch of the generic equivalent product by Amneal.
+Under the 2008 Voltaren[®] Gel Agreement, which was effective through June 30, 2016, the Company agreed (i) to make certain guaranteed minimum annual royalty payments beginning in the fourth year of the 2008 Voltaren[®] Gel Agreement (2008 Guaranteed Minimum Annual Royalty Payment), (ii) to expend a minimum amount of annual advertising and promotional expenses (A&P Expenditures) on the commercialization of Voltaren[®] Gel and (iii) to perform a minimum number of face-to-face discussions with physicians and other health care practitioners (Details), each subject to certain limitations set forth in the 2008 Voltaren[®] Gel Agreement, including the requirement that a third party generic equivalent product not be launched.
+Under the 2015 Voltaren[®] Gel Agreement, the Company agreed to make certain guaranteed minimum annual royalty payments (2015 Guaranteed Minimum Annual Royalty Payment) subject to certain limitations set forth in the 2015 Voltaren[®] Gel Agreement, including the requirement Gel Agreement, including the requirement for the 2015 Guaranteed Minimum Annual Royalty Payment) subject to certain limitations set forth in the 2015 Voltaren[®] Gel Agreement, including the requirement that a third party generic equivalent for Voltaren[®] Gel and, therefore, the Company's obligations to make the 2008 Guaranteed Minimum Annual Royalty Payment, to expend A&P Expenditures and to perform Details for the remainder of the term of the 2008 Voltaren[®] Gel Agreement terminated as of the date of the launch of the generic equivalent product by Amneal.
 In addition, the Company's obligation to make the 2015 Guaranteed Minimum Annual Royalty Payment also terminated.